ChurchApps/FreeShowWeb/src/routes/docs/items/+page.md

 ### Timer

-This is for adding a timer to your slide, that can be controlled from [Timers](./calendar#timers) under the "Calendar" tab in the drawer.
+This is for adding a timer to your slide, that can be controlled from [Timers](./functions#timers) under the "Functions" tab in the drawer.
 You can also change the type to show a line or circle going from 100% filled to 0%.

 ### Clock